firewalld/firewalld.github.io/documentation/ipset/options.md

 title: "Options"
 ---

-The config can contain these tags and attributes.
+The configuration can contain these tags and attributes.
 Some of them are mandatory, others optional.

 ## ipset